On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Restricted Separation of Lagrangian Cuts

 In practice, we allow $\Pi_s^t$ to change with iteration $t$, but Theorem \ref{thm:convergence} provides motivation for solving \eqref{rstr_sepr} to a $\delta$ relative tolerance.
 In Section \ref{sec:delta}, we present results of experiments demonstrating that for at least one problem class, using $\delta$ much larger than 0 can lead to significantly faster improvement in the lower bound obtained when using Lagrangian cuts.
+When allowing $\Pi_s^t$ to change with iteration $t$, Theorem \ref{thm:convergence} no longer applies.
+Instead, in this setting we follow common practice and terminate the cut-generation process after no more cuts are found, or when it is detected that the progress in increasing the lower bound has significantly slowed (see Section \ref{sec:bnc} for an example stopping condition).